 DOG TRAINER OF THE YEAR 2021 BY PHILADELPHIA MAGAZINE

-Head Trainer Michelle and her Team serve Fort Launderdale, FL & Philadelphia, PA.
-We also love to train Virtually.
+Head Trainer Michelle and her Team serve Fort Lauderdale and Broward County, South FL.
+We also offer Virtual Sessions.

 We are here to give you the skills you need to thrive with your dog!
 We offer In-Person Services, Virtual Training and Behavioral Programs for Puppies and Adult Dogs.